Serving Truck Accident Victims Throughout California, Including San Diego, Los Angeles, and Sacramento

 - Rollovers – While speeding can cause a truck to rollover, these accidents can also occur on steep inclines and declines, when trucks hit curbs, swerve around objects or other vehicles, take curves too fast, or when cargo is improperly loaded.

-- Jackknifes – These accidents start when a big-rig’s drive axle brakes lock, causing the trailer to skid and the stop after coming to a 90-degree angle with the trailer.
+- Jackknifes – These accidents start when a big-rig’s drive axle brakes lock, causing the trailer to skid and then stop after coming to a 90-degree angle with the trailer.
 As the vehicle is jackknifing, the trucker has no control, and then the truck flips over on to other vehicles.

 - Brake Failures – Both improperly installed and poorly maintained brakes can fail while aging brakes and sudden stops cause overheating.
 All these scenarios increase the risk of accidents, particularly in heavier trucks and tractor-trailers.